 Cox proportional hazards regression models were used to estimate hazard ratios (HRs) and 95% confidence intervals (CIs) between categorical TyG, TyG-WHtR, and TyG-WC and all-cause and cause-specific mortality.
 P-values for trends were tested by treating the quartile level as an ordinal variable.
 The TyG-related indices were also examined as continuous variables to calculate the effect size of per unit increase.
 In addition, to limit the influence of extreme values, exposure variables were further standardized to z-scores, indicating the effect size per SD increase.
 The proportional hazards assumption was assessed using the Schoenfeld residuals test, and no violations were found.
 Models were adjusted for age, sex, ethnicity, systolic blood pressure, body mass index (BMI), smoking status, alcohol consumption, diabetes mellitus, ASCVD, COPD, CHF, renal disease, cancer, TC, HDL-C, LDL-C, albumin, eGFR, statin use, and insulin or antihyperglycemic agents.
 To address the issue of collinearity, the variance inflation factors (VIF) of the covariates were examined and only those with VIF <10 were included in the model.
 Missing data for covariates including systolic blood pressure (n=1255, 4.5%), BMI (n=453, 1.6%), and LDL-C (n=581, 2.1%) were imputed using chained equation multiple imputation method.
 Stratified analyses were performed, and interactions were examined using the Wald tests to account for potential effect modification.
 HRs and 95% CIs between continuous TyG, TyG-WHtR, and TyG-WC and subcategories of cause-specific mortality were estimated, while ensuring similar levels of adjustment.

 Restricted cubic splines were used to visualize the dose-response relationship between TyG, TyG-WHtR, and TyG-WC and mortality.
 The number of knots was selected according to the minimization of Akaike's information criterion to balance optimal fit and overfitting.
 If the association was nonlinear, possible threshold inflection points were estimated and a two-piecewise Cox proportional hazards model for both sides of the inflection point was constructed.
-The associations of the other TyG-derived indices with mortality were also shown in the same way.

 Several sensitivity analyses were performed to strengthen our findings.
 We excluded individuals with less than 2 years of follow-up to account for potential reverse causality.
 We examined the association between TyG-related indices and mortality in individuals with and without diabetes, in those <65 years and ≥65 years, in those with different LDL-C levels (<2.6 mmol/L and ≥2.6 mmol/L), and in those taking or not taking statins.
 We analyzed men and women separately to determine whether there was a sex difference.
 In addition, we made additional adjustments for socioeconomic factors to demonstrate the robustness of the model.
-Finally, the cumulative incidence of mortality across different quartiles of the TyG-related indices was estimated using the Kaplan-Meier method and discrepancies among groups were compared using the log-rank tests to determine whether the primary results were statistically modified.
+The cumulative incidence of all-cause mortality across quartiles of TyG-related indices was estimated using the Kaplan-Meier method and compared using the log-rank test.
+Cumulative incidence of cause-specific mortality was estimated using the Fine and Gray competing risks model (which treats death from another cause as a competing risk) and compared by Gray's test.
+We also assessed the predictive power of TyG, TyG-WHtR, and TyG-WC indices for all-cause and cause-specific mortality using receiver operating characteristic curves (ROCs).
+Finally, we used linear regression fitting and Pearson's correlation to test the correlation between TyG-related indices and the homeostasis model assessment of insulin resistance index (HOMA-IR).

 Results